2 Rules for Better Content Creation

 However, you should back this process up with some permission-based data collection that can be obtained through surveys and newsletters.

 By knowing who your typical reader is, you can determine which tone of voice to use, how to connect with them, which channels to use to reach them , and how to spark their interest.

 A 47-year-old businesswoman and her 18-year-old son do not share the same interests nor do they have the same online behaviors.
 Although Maria, as we’re going to call her, shares her son Alex's passion for ancient history, their browser histories could not be any more different.

 While Alex is spending most of his time online on TikTok and Instagram, Maria is jumping from meeting to meeting and networking on LinkedIn.

-The smaller the target group, the more value your brand will acquire.
+The smaller the target group, the more valuable your brand will be.

 2. Connect with your customers and address their problems

 Now that you know who your customers are and how to reach them, try to understand their needs.
-Your content is the bridge between your business and your clients: educate through it and show your audience what it is that you’re offering that can help them make a decision.
+Content creation is the bridge between your business and your clients: educate through it and show your audience what it is that you’re offering that can help them make a decision.

 5mm thick glass

 Although these features are very important, the brands’ customers might find them too generic and not really appealing to what they’re looking for at that moment.